Zaven-bot/catlog/README.md

 ## 🧸 Features

-### 🐱 Virtual Cat Companion
+### 🐱 Virtual Cat Meme
-- Reacts to your activity: purrs when you log anime, looks bored if you’re inactive.
+- Reacts to your activity
-- Displays mood based on your recent engagement.
-- Offers playful feedback and encouragement.
+- Offers playful feedback and encouragement

 ### 📺 Anime Logging
 - Search for anime using the [Jikan API](https://jikan.moe/) (MyAnimeList).